amount/sidekiq-status/README.md

 ### Disabling recording of the initial :queued status and metadata
 By default, the client middleware records the initial metadata at job-creation.
+However, this functionality is disabled when using `Sidekiq::Batch`.
-If this is not desired for all workers, it can be conditionally enabled by setting the `record_initial_status?` method on the worker's eigenclass:
+For non-batch jobs, it can be conditionally enabled or disabled by setting the `record_initial_status?` method on the worker's singleton class:

 ``` ruby
 class MyVerboseJob